DevScope/serilogjs-seq-sink/README.md

-# serilogjs-http-sink
+# serilogjs-seq-sink
-A SerilogJS sink that outputs logs via HTTP POST.
+A SerilogJS sink that POSTs events to Seq Server.

-Designed to work with Real Serious Games [Log Server](https://github.com/Real-Serious-Games/LogServer)
+Designed to work with [Seq Logging Server](http://docs.getseq.net/v2/docs) and [SerilogJS](https://github.com/structured-log/structured-log)